WV Local Technical Assistance Program

 Be aware of overhead power lines and equipment, and maintain safe working distances from energized parts.

-Have the power company inform you of the voltage and arc distances.
+Ask the power company to provide voltage and arc distance information.

-Shut off or insulate the power line(s) if possible.
+Shut off or insulate power lines whenever possible.

-Never allow a piece of equipment to break the safety zone (the distance required to avoid electric arc).
+Never allow equipment to enter the safety zone, the minimum distance required to prevent electrical arcing.

 Establish a clearance boundary around power lines before work begins.

-Pay attention to line clearance distances.
-The height above the ground can vary, based on power load.
+Pay attention to line clearance distances; heights above the ground can vary based on voltage and load.

-Call the local electrical distribution company if unsure about line voltage rating and safe working distances from power lines and equipment.
+Contact the local electrical distribution company if you are unsure about line voltage or safe working distances.

 Communicate clearly with all members of the work crew.